JetBrains/intellij-sdk-docs/topics/basics/getting_started/creating_plugin_project.md

 >
 {type="note"}

-This section explains how you can create a new plugin project from scratch using the New Project wizard.
+This section explains how you can create a new plugin project from scratch using the <menupath>New Project</menupath> wizard.
 Optionally, you can import an existing project or import a project from external models.
 You can also add a new plugin module to the current IntelliJ Platform project.
 For more information, refer to the [IntelliJ IDEA Web Help](https://www.jetbrains.com/idea/help/new-project-wizard.html).